 Binary Large OBjects (BLOBs) containing true random data.

-Your client must set the method
+Your client must set the method property of its

-JSON-RPC request object to generateBlobs
+JSON-RPC request object to generateBlobs.
+The

-request must also contain an id
+request must also contain an id member, which

 will be returned in the response.